saulocantanhede/tfgreek2/docs/features/home.md

 ## The concept 'features' in Text-Fabric

 Text-Fabric, true to its name, implements the concepts of 'warp' and 'weft', inspired by textile weaving, to represent its data.
 The 'warp' denotes the foundational structured data, encompassing linguistic annotations like words, and phrases, while the 'weft' refers to the additional layers of information, known as features.
 These features encompass linguistic data, annotations, and metadata, seamlessly woven into the 'warp' data, resulting in a clear separation between structure and content.
 This approach enables Text-Fabric to efficiently handle complex linguistic datasets with versatility.

+# Views

+This database offers the users two distinct views to represent the syntax trees:
+   * [Syntactic view](syntactic-view.md#start) (default): presents the syntax tree using linguistic terms like phrases and clauses.
+   * [WordGroup view](wg-view.md#start): presents the syntax tree in a more agnostic manner by means of word groups.